 Environmental Justice Courses

 Many Cornell students are interested in learning about policies and practices that link environmental degradation to inequities in resources and power available to different groups of people, particularly low-income individuals and communities of color.
-Yet students also point out that few course titles or course descriptions explicitly refer to environmental justice as a core course theme.
-Although many Cornell courses focus on environmental problems, it seems that few courses explicitly link these topics to deep discussions of social inequality.
+Although many Cornell courses focus on environmental problems, relatively few courses explicitly link these topics to deep discussions of social inequality.

 This course attends to the contemporary issues, contexts and experiences of Indigenous peoples.
 Students will develop a substantive understanding of colonialism and engage in the parallels and differences of its histories, forms, and effects on Indigenous peoples globally.
 Contemporary Indigenous theorists, novelists, visual artists and historians have a prominent place in the course, highlighting social/environmental philosophies, critical responses to and forms of resistance toward neocolonial political and economic agendas and the fundamental concern for Indigenous self determination, among other topics.